 - Witness the power of bull-racing

 The renowned Karapan Sapi bull races run at Kota Sumenep’s Giling Stadium between July and October along with exhibition events throughout the year.
-They are a fine introduction to provincial folklore: in a nod to a time when plough teams would race across fields, today’s events see two pairs of bulls, their young ‘jockeys’ perched behind on wooden sledges, thunder down the track with all the drama of an ancient chariot race.
-It’s a kinetic, rousing scene, often soundtracked by a traditional Madurese saronen folk ensemble.
+They act as a fine introduction to the island’s folklore: in a nod to a time when plough teams would race across fields, current events see two pairs of bulls, their young ‘jockeys’ perched behind on wooden sledges, thunder down the track with all the drama of an ancient chariot race.
+The scene is kinetic and rousing and often soundtracked by a traditional Madurese saronen folk ensemble.
 These musicians, sporting silk outfits and playing in the gamelan tradition, inspire a hypnotic fervour as their choreographed dance moves merge with an insistent combination of gongs, drums and double reed.

 Livestock and the prestige associated with it is big business in Indonesia.
-This is especially true of Sape Sono’, a beauty contest for cows taking place around the regency in October.
+Such beliefs are crystallised in Sape Sono’, a beauty contest for cows taking place around the regency in October.
 The animals, bedecked in finery mimicking bridal elegance, are judged on their appearances and grace of movement.

 - Experience Tong Tong’s carnival atmosphere